...

 How To Prove A Media Company Breached Your Personal Data

 There is a process you can follow after a data breach compromises your personal data and causes you harm.
-A data controller should notify the ICO within 72 hours of discovering a data breach that puts the rights and freedoms of data subjects at risk.
+Media organisations should notify the ICO within 72 hours of discovering a data breach that puts the rights and freedoms of those affected at risk.
 They should also inform you without undue delay.
-In these circumstances, or in the event that you have not been notified but suspect a breach has occurred that compromises your personal data, you could take the following steps:

 • First, contact the media organisation directly and enquire about the data breach.